galmeida9/Software-Architecture-20-21/as-report.md

 ## 3. Availability

-The major issue found was if someone exited the quiz, for example if the browser crashed, there was no way to reenter it.

 ### 3.1 Scenarios
 A student initiates a quiz and answers to any number of questions (excluding the last one) and closes the browser.
 The Quizzes Tutor preserves the answers and the student can still answer the rest of the quiz if it is on time.
 When the student returns to the quiz, the Quizzes Tutor gets the quiz with the answers already done with 200 milliseconds.